smallest-cock/CustomQuickchat/README.md

    - [more info here](https://learn.microsoft.com/en-us/vcpkg/consume/manifest-mode?tabs=msbuild%2Cbuild-MSBuild#2---integrate-vcpkg-with-your-build-system)

-### Python script
+### Bundle Python script
-To compile `speech-to-text-server.pyw` into an executable, I use [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) (which uses [pyinstaller](https://github.com/pyinstaller/pyinstaller) internally) with the "One Directory" option (`--onedir` in pyinstaller)
+To bundle `speech-to-text-server.pyw` into an executable, I use [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) (which uses [pyinstaller](https://github.com/pyinstaller/pyinstaller) internally) with the "One Directory" option (`--onedir` in pyinstaller)

-For the plugin to recognize the python program, the executable needs to be named `SpeechToText.exe` and should be located in the `bakkesmod\CustomQuickchat\SpeechToText` folder.
+For the plugin to recognize the python program, the executable needs to be named `SpeechToText.exe` and should be located in the `bakkesmod\data\CustomQuickchat\SpeechToText` folder.
 (You can create the folder if it doesn't already exist)

 ## 👀 Credits